-I was told by the court or my solicitor that I wouldn’t have to pay the debt and that the government would pay.
+I was told by the court or my solicitor that the government would pay the debt.
 Why do I have to pay now?

-Even though you did not have to pay compensation at the time, we can now recover any monies we paid to victims of crime on behalf of convicted offenders.
+Even though you didn't have to pay compensation at the time, we can now recover any money we paid to victims of crime on your behalf.

 How do you work out how much I pay and how much my co-offender pays?

-For criminal injury compensation, the judge allocates the amount of criminal injury compensation according to each individual’s role in the act of violence.
+For criminal injury compensation, the judge divides the amount of compensation by each person's role in the act of violence.

-For financial assistance payments, each convicted offender is responsible for an equal share of the total debt amount.
+For financial assistance payments, each convicted offender has to pay an equal share of the debt.

 Should I have been made aware of the court-ordered amount?

-After a court decision to grant compensation, the victim must serve the offender with documentation demanding payment.
-This correspondence is often handled by the victim’s solicitor.
+After the court decides to grant compensation, the victim must give you documentation that demands payment.
+This is often handled by their lawyer.

-Sometimes attempts to contact the offender are not successful, and the offender may not be aware of a debt until they receive the recovery notice.
+Sometimes they can't contact you.
+This means you may not be aware of the debt until you receive the recovery notice.

-What if the applicant had an injury before the offence—am I still responsible for the debt?
+What if the victim had an injury before the offence—am I still responsible for the debt?

-For criminal injury compensation, the judge decides the compensation amount based on facts presented in the case.
-This decision cannot be overruled, and the amount cannot be reduced or waived.
+For criminal injury compensation, the judge decides the amount based on facts presented in the case.
+This decision can't be overruled, and the amount can't be reduced or waived.

-For financial assistance payments, the applicant must provide medical evidence relating to injuries sustained as a result of the act of violence.
-Financial help is only given for recovery-based expenses for those injuries, and not for previous injuries (unless the act of violence has exacerbated the injury).
+For financial assistance payments, the applicant provides medical evidence relating to the injuries they received as a result of the act of violence.
+They only receive financial assistance to help them recover from those injuries, and not for existing injuries (unless the act of violence has made the injury worse).

-A victim of a personal violent crime may apply for financial assistance under VOCAA.
-The application process is separate from the courts, with a decision to grant assistance made by a government assessment process.
-The amount of financial assistance granted is based on the costs incurred by the applicant to help their recovery.
+The application for financial assistance is separate from the courts, as the decisions is made by a government assessment process.
+The amount of financial assistance given is based on how much it costs to help the victim recover.

-There are no provisions in VOCAA requiring us to notify an offender at the time of the application.
-We will not contact the offender about the amount we are seeking to recover until the matter is finalised.
+We don't have to notify you when the victim applies.
+We will not contact you until the matter is finalised.
 In some cases, this may be years after the event.